SidharthKriplani/Skin_Cancer_CNN/README.md

 Write your findings after the model fit, see if the issues are resolved or not.

+Evaluation Rubric (Stage, Weightage, Meets Expectations) Data Reading/Data Understanding
+5
-Stage	                                Weightage	      Meets Expectations Data Reading/Data Understanding	      5               Defined the path for both train and test images from dataset.
+Defined the path for both train and test images from dataset.

+Dataset creation
+10
-Dataset creation	                    10	            Created train & validation dataset from the train directory with a batch size of 32 .
+Created train & validation dataset from the train directory with a batch size of 32 .
+Resized images to 180*180.(10%)

+Dataset visualisation
+5
-                                                      Resized images to 180*180.(10%) Dataset visualisation           	    5 	            Created a code to visualize one instance of all the nine classes present in the dataset
+Created a code to visualize one instance of all the nine classes present in the dataset

+Model Building & training
+15
-Model Building & training	            15	            Created a CNN model, which can accurately detect 9 classes present in the dataset.
+Created a CNN model, which can accurately detect 9 classes present in the dataset.
 Defined appropriate optimiser and loss function for model training.
 Trained the model for ~20 epochs.
 Explained the findings after the model fit with evidence if the model overfits or underfits.

+Data augmentation
+10
-Data augmentation	                    10	            Chose an appropriate data augmentation strategy to resolve underfitting/overfitting
+Chose an appropriate data augmentation strategy to resolve underfitting/overfitting

+Model Building & training
+15
-Model Building & training	            15	            Created a CNN model, which can accurately detect 9 classes present in the dataset.
+Created a CNN model, which can accurately detect 9 classes present in the dataset.
 Defined appropriate optimiser and loss function for model training.
 Trained the model for ~20 epochs.
 Explained the findings after the model fit with evidence if the earlier issue is resolved or not.

+Class distribution
+15
-Class distribution	                  15              Examined the current class distribution in the training dataset & explained the following:
+Examined the current class distribution in the training dataset & explained the following:
 Which class has the least number of samples?
 Which classes dominate the data in terms of the proportionate number of samples?

+Handling class imbalances
+10
-Handling class imbalances	            10	            Rectified class imbalances present in the training dataset with Augmentor library
+Rectified class imbalances present in the training dataset with Augmentor library

+Model Building & training
+15
-Model Building & training	            15	            Created a CNN model, which can accurately detect 9 classes present in the dataset.
+Created a CNN model, which can accurately detect 9 classes present in the dataset.
 Defined appropriate optimiser and loss function for model training.
 Trained the model for ~20 epochs.
 Explained the findings after the model fit with evidence if the issues are resolved or not.